 When you think of how many steps the cocoa bean has to go through before it reaches our eager taste-buds, it’s incredible it ever gets here!

-The cocoa bean pod, growing as big or bigger than our hands, contains beans which are extracted, then fermented, dried, roasted and turned into a chocolate liquer which then goes through more processing before it gets wrapped in a package and shipped to our stores…..phew.
+The cocoa bean pod, growing as big or bigger than our hands, contains beans which are extracted, then fermented, dried, roasted and turned into a chocolate liqueur which then goes through more processing before it gets wrapped in a package and shipped to our stores…..phew.

 But that’s just in today’s world!

 Chocolate has been consumed in various forms for literally thousands of years.
-Not the commercially produced milk chcocolate that we know, love and try to avoid these days but in a much more natural form.
+Not the commercially produced milk chocolate that we know, love and try to avoid these days but in a much more natural form.